ironsheep/RPi-Reporter-MQTT2HA-Daemon/README.md

 python3 /opt/RPi-Reporter-MQTT2HA-Daemon/ISP-RPi-mqtt-daemon.py --config /opt/RPi-Reporter-MQTT2HA-Daemon
 ```

-### Choose Run Style

-You can choose to run this script as a system service or from cron(1m).

-* Choose as a system service if you want your HA to know if your RPi is up/down as when run from a service HA knows if you RPi is online or not and when it last reported in.

-* If, instead, you want the details of your RPi reported periodically to HA but don't care if it's up or down (or maybe you don't keep it up all the time) then run this script from cron(1m)

-Let's look at how to set up each of these forms:

-#### Run as Daemon / Service
+### Preparing to run full time

-In order to have your HA system know if your RPi is online/offline and when it last reported in then you are setting up this script to run as a system service by following these steps:
+In order to have your HA system know if your RPi is online/offline and when it last reported-in then you must set up this script to run as a system service.

 **NOTE:** Daemon mode must be enabled in the configuration file (default).

+But first, we need to grant access to some hardware for the user account under which the sevice will run.

+### Set up daemon account to allow access to temperature values

-By default the **isp-rpi-reporter.service** file indicates that the script should be run as user:group  **daemon:daemon**.
-As this script requires access to the gpu you'll want to add access to them for the daemon user as follows:
+By default this script is run as user:group  **daemon:daemon**.
+As this script requires access to the GPU you'll want to add access to it for the daemon user as follows:

    ```shell
    # list current groups